jup-ag/space-station/blog/2023-09-18-dca-out-of-beta/index.md

 ![dcaerror2](dcaerror2.jpg)

 ## How Jupiter DCA works
 When you set up a DCA order, your chosen tokens get moved from your wallet to a special account owned by the DCA program.
 Imagine it like putting your tokens in a vault.
-The first order happens right after you create your DCA, and then more orders come in at the times you picked.
+The first order happens right after you create your DCA, and then more orders come in at the times you pick.
 So, if you're DCA-ing 1,000 $USDC into $SOL every day for 10 days, the first 100 $USDC -> $SOL order goes through when you start, and you'll have 9 more daily orders to go.

 Read more details here https://station.jup.ag/guides/dca/how-dca-work

 ## Join us!

 These measures collectively strengthen the safety and effectiveness of Jupiter DCA, enhancing your experience while reducing potential risks.
-Your trust and feedback propel us forward, and we are committed to refining and expanding DCA capabilities.
+Your trust and feedback propel us forward, and we are committed to refining and expanding DCA's capabilities.
 We are dedicated to providing a seamless and secure environment for your DCA journey.
 Join us on this exciting path and stay informed within our active community. https://discord.gg/jup